Learning Correlated Reward Models: Statistical Barriers and Opportunities: Introduction

 \section{Introduction}

 Random Utility Models (RUMs) \citep{train2009discrete} are the leading framework for modelling human preferences.
 Classical applications dating back to the 1960s include mathematical psychology \citep{luce1959individual}, transportation science \citep{ben1973structure}, econometrics \citep{mcfadden1980econometric}, and marketing \citep{rust1993customer}.
 More recently, they are a core component of the Reinforcement Learning from Human Feedback (RLHF) pipeline \citep{christiano2017deep}, used to align Large Language Models (LLMs) with human preferences.
 Unfortunately, many classical RUMs adopt the Independence of Irrelevant Alternatives (IIA) assumption.
 In the context of LLMs, the IIA posits a universal underlying utility function for all users of a system.
-A growing body of work highlights the limits of this approach in capturing the full range of human preferences \citep{constitutional_ai,open_problems_rlhf,pluralistic_alignment,foundational_challenges_rlhf,social_choice_rlhf}.
+A growing body of work highlights the limits of this approach \citep{constitutional_ai,open_problems_rlhf,pluralistic_alignment,foundational_challenges_rlhf,social_choice_rlhf} in capturing the full range of human preferences.

-Formally, a RUM models utilities over a set of $n$ items as a high-dimensional random vector, $X$\footnote{For RLHF, the items correspond to (prompt, response) pairs}.
-A classical choice is the \emph{logit} model, where each component $X_i$ is independent and distributed according to a Gumbel distribution $X_i \ts \gum (\mu_i)$.
-The IIA assumption implies that for any unobserved item (or response), the model assigns the same average utility irrespective of the user's past preferences.
+Formally, a RUM models utilities over a set of $n$ items as a high-dimensional random vector, $X$.\footnote{For RLHF, the items correspond to (prompt, response) pairs} A classical choice is the \emph{logit} model, where each component $X_i$ is independent and distributed according to a Gumbel distribution $X_i \ts \gum (\mu_i)$.
+The independence of the Gumbel-distributed utility shocks implies IIA; in particular, for any unobserved item (or response), the model assigns the same average utility irrespective of the user's revealed preferences.

 In this paper, we investigate the statistical challenges of learning correlated utility models, focusing in particular on the correlated probit model where $X \ts \mc{N} (\mu, \Sigma)$.
-By explicitly modeling correlations, these techniques allow past user behavior to inform future responses, providing a more accurate representation of human preferences.
+By explicitly modeling correlations, this model allows past user behavior to inform future responses, providing a more accurate representation of human preferences.
 However, in contrast to the logit model, little is known about the statistical and computational challenges of learning these models: i) \emph{What data is needed to learn them?} and ii) \emph{How many samples do we need?}

 We make key advancements on several fronts: 1) We show that the conventional paradigm of pairwise preference data is fundamentally insufficient to learn these models, 2) On the other hand, three-way-preference data is both necessary and sufficient and finally, 3) Validate the efficacy of higher-order preference data in accurately modelling correlated user preferences.
 Our results highlight fundamental drawbacks in conventional data collection pipelines and suggest deliberate amendments to address these shortcomings.
 Prior to our work, even \emph{identifiability} results, disregarding any statistical considerations, did not exist.
 Hence, we establish the \emph{first} identifiability guarantees and complement them with a near-optimal polynomial-time estimator.